Azure-Samples/postgres-sa-byoac/docs/workshop/docs/02-Setup/07-Setup-Dev-Env.md

 5. Save the `.env` file.

-## Connect to your database from pgAdmin
+## Connected to your database using the PostgreSQL extension in VS Code

+TODO: Change these steps to be how to connect from VS Code.
+Include screen shots...

-You will use pgAdmin from your machine to configure various features in the database and execute queries to test those features.
-The `azd up` deployment script added your Microsoft Entra ID user as the owner of the database, so you will authenticate with Entra ID to.
-Please follow the steps below to connect to your Azure Database for PostgreSQL - Flexible Server using pgAdmin:
+You will use the PostgreSQL extension in VS Code to configure various features in the database and execute queries to test those features.
+The `azd up` deployment script added your Microsoft Entra ID user as the owner of the database, so you will authenticate with Entra ID.
+Please follow the steps below to connect to your Azure Database for PostgreSQL - Flexible Server using the PostgreSQL extension in VS Code:

 1. Navigate to your Azure Database for PostgreSQL - Flexible Server resource in the [Azure portal](https://portal.azure.com/).